Qarik-Group/ultimate-guide-to-bosh/docs/deployment-manifests-part-1.md

 bosh cloud-config
 ```

 There are several areas of configuration but for now let's look at one - `vm_type` - the specification of the size of servers.
-An example of a `bosh cloud-config` for GCP might look like:
+Several examples of Cloud Config `vm_types` sections for popular cloud infrastructures are presented below:

+* GCP:

 ```yaml
 vm_types: